neuefische/web-exercises/sessions/react-state/journal-app-favorite-button/README.md

 Locate the component with the favorite button.
 Here it's called `FavoriteButton`.

-The component has a `isFavorite` boolean variable.
+The component has an `isFavorite` boolean variable.
 This variable is used to determine if the star icon should be filled in or not.

 - Make `isFavorite` a state variable.
 - This state variable needs to be toggled when the user clicks the favorite button.